 - Decide if a quad bike is the right vehicle for the activity.

-- When you purchase a new quad bike from 11 October 2020, use the hang tag to compare the stability of different models.
+- When you purchase a new quad bike, use the hang tag to compare the stability of different models.

-- If you purchased a quad bike for a farm before the requirements in the safety standard commenced, see if your state or territory provides a rebate to improve the safety of the quad bike.
+- If you purchased a quad bike for a farm before the requirements in the safety standard commenced, you should fit an OPD.
+See if your state or territory provides a rebate to improve the safety of the quad bike.

 - Ensure you are properly trained before you ride a quad bike.